realworldocaml/book/en/concurrent-programming-with-async.md

 ### Improving the echo server

-Let's try to go a little bit farther with our echo server.
-Let's walk through a few small improvements:
+Let's try to go a little bit farther with our echo server by walking through a few improvements.
+In particular, we will

-- Add a proper command-line interface with `Command`
+- add a proper command-line interface with `Command`,
-- Add a flag to specify the port to listen on, and a flag to make the server echo back the capitalized version of whatever was sent to it.
+- add a flag to specify the port to listen on, and a flag to make the server echo back the capitalized version of whatever was sent to it,
-- Simplify the code using Async's `Pipe` interface.
+- simplify the code using Async's `Pipe` interface.

-Here's the improved code below.
-There's both the `run` function, which which actually starts the server, and the command-line interface, which is the entry-point of the program.
-Note the use of `Deferred.never` in `run`, which returns a deferred that never becomes determined.
-In this case, we use `Deferred.never` because the server in question doesn't shut down.
+The code below does all of this.

 ```frag
 ((typ ocaml)(name async/better_echo.ml))
 ```

+Note the use of `Deferred.never` in the `run` function.
+As you might guess from the name `Deferred.never` returns a deferred that is never determined.
+In this case, that indicates that the echo server doesn't ever shut down.

-The most notable change in the above code is the use of Async's `Pipe`.
-A `Pipe` is a communication channel that's used for connecting different parts of your program.
+The biggest change in the above code is the use of Async's `Pipe`.
+A `Pipe` is an asynchronous communication channel that's used for connecting different parts of your program.
 You can think of it as a consumer/producer queue that uses deferreds for communicating when the pipe is ready to be read from or written to.
 Our use of pipes is